 Produced by Jeffa Gill in Co.
 Cork, Ireland, Durrus is a semisoft, washed rind, cow's milk cheese.

-A former fashion designer, Jeffa left the city life in 1979 and first started making cheese in a pan on her kitchen stove using the milk of her eight cows.
+A former fashion designer in London and Dublin, Jeffa left the city life in the early 1970s and first started making cheese in a pan on her kitchen stove using the milk of her eight cows.

 The cheese quickly became popular and a permanent dairy was constructed, complete with a copper cheesemaking vat and maturing rooms.
 In 1990, finding that she was getting busier and needed to concentrate more on cheesemaking, Jeffa sold her cows.
 Milk is now sourced from two neighboring farms whose Friesian cows graze the hills above Dunmanus Bay.
 It takes approximately two gallons of milk to make each cheese.